kpcs/brightwheel-interview/README.md

 }
 ```

+This endpoint will return an error message if the `device_id` is not found.

 ### `GET /sum?id={device_id}`

 This endpoint allows you to fetch the sum of counts of all readings for a specific device known by the UUID `device_id`.
 It should return the following JSON: